The 7 Best Moraine Lake Hikes

 Without question, the Larch Valley trail is the most popular hiking trail in Moraine Lake and one of the best Alberta larch hikes.
 While it’s true that locals and visitors alike go crazy over this hike in late September when the larch trees turn a beautiful golden color, Larch Valley is a must-do Moraine Lake hike no matter what time of year you visit.
 In fact, it’s a feature hike in our 7-day Banff hiking itinerary.

 You may find this hard to believe, but the turquoise water color of Moraine Lake gets even more incredible the higher up you go.
 Don’t be afraid to take a break on the steeper sections of the trail and enjoy the elevated views of this natural wonder.
-Everyone enjoys this Moraine Lake hike at their own pace and eventually make it to the top.
+Everyone does this Moraine Lake hike at their own pace and eventually makes it to the top.

-The intense turquoise blue color of Moraine Lake as seen from a hiking trail
+The intense turquoise blue color of Moraine Lake as seen from the Larch Valley hiking trail.

-There’s much more to the Moraine Lake hiking trail than larch trees – the mountain scenery is truly incredible.
-The massive Mount Temple (3,544 m) looms high overhead through the trees, while the mountains of the Valley of the Ten Peaks become visible as your venture deeper along the Larch Valley Trail.
+There’s much more to the Moraine Lake hiking trail than larch trees, as the mountain scenery is truly incredible.
+The massive Mount Temple (3,544 m) looms overhead through the trees, while the mountains of the Valley of the Ten Peaks come into view as you venture deeper along the Larch Valley Trail.

-A hiker on the Larch Valley trail in Moraine Lake enjoys a view of the Valley of the Ten Peaks
+Dan Brewer, owner of TravelBanffCanada.com, hikes on on the Larch Valley trail in Moraine Lake enjoying a view of the Valley of the Ten Peaks.

-A family rests on a rock near the Minnestimma Lakes after hiking the Larch Valley hike in Moraine Lake, Banff National Park
+Celine Brewer, owner of TravelBanffCanada.com, rests on a rock near the Minnestimma Lakes after hiking the Larch Valley hike in Moraine Lake, Banff National Park.

 Read More